 If you feel like commenting on this post, whether here or on social media, I want to know one thing: How would you want to be ‘called in’ to a conversation about your own behavior that someone else found questionable?
 Are you in a place where you’d be able to hear that your actions (unintentionally, we assume) made someone else feel unsafe, insecure, or non-consensually objectified?
 If you’re not, what would it take for you to get there?
 Because that’s the kind of conversation we need to start, with ourselves, our students, and our colleagues.
 This will not be solved by women-talking-among-women about which men to avoid.
 We’ve tried that.
 This will not be solved by supervisors telling their students to watch out for one another at conferences.
 We’ve tried that.
 This will only be solved by stopping the problem at its source.
 This problem belongs to us all.

-[EDIT: My suggestions are not meant to be the end-all, be-all solution, by any means, especially for cases where it’s obviously too late, which this one very much appears to be.
+[EDIT: My suggestions are not meant to be the end-all, be-all solution, by any means, especially for cases where it’s obviously too late.
 And I certainly don’t mean to put any burden on survivors; they are clearly not the ones that should be doing any of the calling-in.
 After reading the full legal complaint, I want to say that I would’ve written a very different post if I’d read that first, rather than the Mother Jones article, which actually seems to have downplayed the actual severity of the case.
 It’s extremely clear from the report that no amount of calling-in, or out, would’ve helped in this instance.
-The problem here lies squarely on those still supporting his career and still defending his actions.
 The immediate action all of us should take is to demand that the senior management at the University of Rochester do the right thing.
 They are the ones who now need to be called out.]